Category : Resources for Writers

-One of the realities of becoming a published author is that people outside our supportive circle of friends and family will read and publicly comment on our work.
+People outside our supportive circle of friends and family are going to read and publicly comment on our work.
 Fabulous!
 Isn’t that why you write?
 To affect people?
 To make them think, to stir their emotions?

 But what happens when those comments are constructions of uninformed bile or troll fodder?
 And all you want to do is stab yourself in the heart?
 Or better still, stab the reviewer in the heart?
 How satisfying would that be?